texastribune/data-visuals-guides/computer-setup.md

 * .google_drive_fetch_token

-Once you deploy, you will prompted to enter your account information.
+Once you deploy your graphic, you will prompted to enter your account information.
 The file will automatically be generated on your computer once you're done.

 ## ai2html